Tehniyat-student/Excel_Projects/README.md

 Basic Data Management

-Excel Functions Used
+Excel Functions Used:
 SUM()
 IFERROR()
 Addition and subtraction formulas
 Cost × Quantity calculations

-Analysis & Insights
+Analysis & Insights:
 Which tasks have the highest actual cost?
 Which tasks are over budget?
 Which tasks are under budget?